Activity

 Procedure

 Students get out their lunch bags and open them up.
-They look at the containers and the bag itself, to find insulating materials, which block heat movement.
-Sometimes insulators are there to prevent heat escaping from food e.g. soup containers.
-Sometimes insulators are there to prevent heat from getting to food e.g. the padded lunch bag keeps a sandwich cooler.
+They look at the containers and the bag itself, to find insulating/reflective materials, which slow down heat movement.

 Examples:

-Anything padded or thick plastic (lunch bag itself, plastic containers, thick wrapping) does not transfer heat well, so will block heat from getting into food that needs to stay cold.
+Anything padded or thick plastic (lunch bag itself, plastic containers, thick wrapping) does not transfer heat well, so will block heat from getting into food that needs to stay cold, or keep heat in food that needs to stay warm.

-Metal soup containers have a layer of air between two walls.
-Air does not conduct heat so well, so prevents heat from rapidly leaving the soup container.
+Metal soup containers and thermos flasks have a layer of air between two walls.
+Air does not conduct heat so well, so slows down heat leaving the container.

 Grades taught